Augusto11CB/English-Repository/Vocabulary/Vocabulary 3.md

 > Many of the security ideas reappear, though in altered guise
 > They operated a drug-smuggling business under the guise of an employment agency.
-> It’s the same idea in a different guise.
+> It’s the same idea in a different guise. blurred

+hollow - situations, feelings or words without value, or not true or sincere
+> Will their good intentions become realities or are they just hollow promises?

+hollow - having a hole or empyty space inside
+> Hollow blocks are used because they are lighter.

+off the top of <my/your/etc> head - from the knowledge you have in your memory
+> A: "What is the import that I should use for this class?"
+> B: "I don't know off the top of my head, but i can search here n my code."

+nasty - bad or very unpleasant
+> There is a nasty smell in here
+> he had a nasty cut above the eye
+> she has a nasty habit of picking on people in meetings